VishalBhat07/anonymous-feedback/README.md

 # Anonymous Teacher Feedback System API

-This is a REST API for an anonymous teacher feedback system designed for educational institutions.
-It allows students to submit feedback anonymously while ensuring participation is tracked without revealing identities.
+This is a REST API for an anonymous teacher feedback system that allows students to submit feedback anonymously while ensuring participation is tracked without revealing identities.
 Teachers can view aggregated feedback.

 ## Features